explosion/spaCy/website/docs/usage/layers-architectures.md

 >
 > [model.get_candidates]
 > @misc = "rel_cand_generator.v2"
-> max_length = 6
+> max_length = 20
 > ```

 But we could also refine this further by excluding relations of an entity with itself, and posing a maximum distance (in number of tokens) between two entities.
-We'll register this function in the
+We register this function in the
 [`@misc` registry](/api/top-level#registry) so we can refer to it from the config, and easily swap it out for any other candidate generation function.